 Gone are the days of simple display ads.
 Today’s ad formats are smarter, bolder and more dynamic than ever before.
 As usual, Google is leading the pack.
 Google Shopping ads combine social proof and high definition images with clever automation tools.
-The result is a powerful ad type you can use to drive your holiday revenue to new heights.
+The result is a powerful ad type you can use to drive your revenue to new heights.

 But as with any ad type, your ROI is up to you.